mrf345/retrap/README.md

 ##### TODO:
-- [x] Add auto export guests to `guests.json`
+- [x] Add auto export guests to `guests.json` on root directory
-- [ ] Add ngrok support, datastore and cli option
+- [ ] Add REST API to send actions to Guests
-- [ ] Update readme with setup instructions and descriptions
+- [x] Add ngrok support, to `settings` datastore and a `cli` option
-- [x] Add hook link to welcomeParser
+- [ ] Add unit or integration tests
-- [ ] Add unit tests
+- [ ] Add proper and fully detailed documentation
-- [ ] Add repo for webpack plugin
+- [ ] Add an admin user-interface for REST API